RISE Sleep Tracker

 How much sleep is enough?
 That number is different for each of us.

-Use the RISE app to find out your unique sleep need.
-Then, to help you meet this sleep need, follow RISE’s personalized reminders for 20+ sleep hygiene habits to help you fall faster and have fewer awakenings throughout the night.
+Use the RISE app to find out how much sleep you need.
+Then, to help you get enough sleep, follow RISE’s personalized reminders for 20+ good sleep hygiene habits to help you fall faster and wake up less often throughout the night.

 It doesn’t take long: 80% of RISE users get more sleep within five days!